Skip to main content

 The application must be submitted online through the NC State Graduate School Online Application.
 The application includes contact information, previous degrees, and various supplemental documents.
 In addition the applicant should submit an application fee with the online application.

 In exceptional circumstances of financial hardships, a limited number of application fee waivers are available to US citizens and permanent residents.
-Contact the director of graduate studies for questions about fee waivers.
+Contact the Director of Graduate Programs for questions about fee waivers.

 Supplemental documents